Phenom Boxing Gloves: Are They Worth the Hype in the U.S. Market?

 Performance: Sparring, Heavy Bag & Mitt Work

-• Wrist support is excellent—that long cuff and strap system locks your wrist in like a cast.
+• The wrist support is genuinely excellent.
+That long cuff and strap system locks things down like a proper wrap.

-• Knuckle protection stays firm, even after weeks of bag rounds.
+• Knuckle protection stays consistent.
+It doesn’t soften noticeably after heavy bag rounds.

 Phenom vs. U.S. Boxing Glove Brands